 In some areas, juvenile A. gracile provide food to aquatic predators.
 On land, they also function as important members of the trophic pyramid by consuming invertebrates and in turn are preyed upon by larger organisms.

 This species can also serve as an indicator of environmental degradation.
 Salamander eggs can only hatch in clean, fresh water with little UV radiation.
 A drastic decrease in salamander numbers can signal a change has occurred within the ecosystem.
-(Nussbaum, Brodie, and Storm, 1983; Romansic and April 23, 2001)
+(Nussbaum, et al., 1983; Romansic, April 23, 2001)

 Economic Importance for Humans: Positive